Virginia and Truckee 22 Inyo

 In 1969 the locomotive participated in ceremonies for the centennial of the Golden Spike.
 Inyo was decorated to look like the Central Pacific's Jupiter.
 It remained at the Golden Spike National Historic Site throughout most of the 1970s.
 In 1974 the locomotive was sold to the State of Nevada, but it remained in Utah while a brand-new replica locomotive was built to replace it.
 Inyo finally arrived at the Nevada State Railroad Museum in Carson City in late 1978.

 An assessment of the locomotive showed that the Inyo was in good shape, and it was chosen for a full restoration to steam operation.
 Inyo was completed the next year, debuting on May 29, 1983.

+In May 1986, Inyo traveled to Vancouver British Columbia to participated at SteamExpo 86 along with MacMillan Bloedel & Powell River Ltd. 1077, Canadian Pacific 374, Canadian Pacific 3, ERM&L Co.
+1 Falk, Dunrobin (2nd), PL Co.
+12, Great Western 51, AP 2, Canadian National 1392, Union Pacific 4466, Elk River Railroad 1, Quincy Railroad 2, Tom Thumb (1927 Replica), Best Friend of Charleston (1928 Replica), Mount Ranier Railroad 91, John Bull (1939 Replica), Canadian Pacific 2860, Canadian Pacific 1201, Canadian National 6060, John Molson (1970 Replica), and Stephenson's Rocket (1979 Replica).

 The Inyo remains in Carson City, where it steams up and runs around the museum's track on selected dates, most notably July 4 every year.
 It was brought to Las Vegas for the month of April 1984 to mark the grand opening of the railroad-themed Palace Station casino.